jamescherti/bufferwizard.el/README.md

 The **bufferwizard** Emacs package offers a suite of helper functions:
 - `(bufferwizard-toggle-highlight-symbol-at-point)`: Toggle highlighting for the symbol at point.
 This function checks if the symbol at point is currently highlighted.
 If it is, it removes the highlight; otherwise, it applies the highlight.
 (This is a lightweight alternative to the highlight-symbol package.)
 - `(bufferwizard-replace-symbol-at-point)`: Replace occurrences of a symbol at point with a specified string.
 - `(bufferwizard-clone-indirect-buffer)` and `(bufferwizard-clone-indirect-buffer-current-window)`: These functions are enhanced versions of the built-in `clone-indirect-buffer`.
 They create an indirect buffer with the same content as the current buffer while preserving the point position, window start, and horizontal scroll position.
-Indirect buffers are useful, for example, to have different folds for the same buffer.
+This package also provides the `(bufferwizard-switch-to-base-buffer)` function, which allows switching from an indirect buffer to its corresponding base buffer.

 ## Installation